Class 5 - The Terrific Tigers

 We are our best selves.

-In class 5, we believe that differences should be celebrated and we show respect to all.
+In Class 5 we believe that differences should be celebrated and we show respect to all.
 We develop our pupils to be respectful, tolerant, empathetic and understanding of others.
-We take great pride in being good listeners and confident learners who strive to be their best, never give up and always look to be their best selves!
+We take great pride in being good listeners and confident learners who strive to be their best, never give up and aim for the stars!

-We hope you follow our adventures on Twitter
+We hope you follow our adventures on the Class Dojo platform

 Values that are at the heart of Thurgoland